bbrewington/docs.getdbt.com/website/docs/reference/resource-configs/watsonx-presto-config.md

 #### Recommendations
 - **Check Permissions:** Ensure that the necessary permissions for table creation are enabled in the catalog or schema.
-- **Check Connector Documentation:** Review Presto [connector’s documentation](https://prestodb.io/docs/current/connector.html) or watsonx.data Presto [sql statement support](https://www.ibm.com/support/pages/node/7157339) to ensure it supports table creation and modification.
+- **Check Connector Documentation:** Review watsonx.data Presto [sql statement support](https://www.ibm.com/support/pages/node/7157339) to ensure it supports table creation and modification.

 #### Limitations with Some Connectors
 Certain watsonx.data Presto connectors, particularly read-only ones or those with restricted permissions, do not allow creating or modifying tables.
 If you attempt to use table materialization with these connectors, you may encounter an error like: